 - What about warranty and insurance?

 Panels typically have a warranty of 25 years and generally are expected to last much longer.
 A typical warranty will guarantee that in year 25, the panels produce 85% of the power they produced when new.
-Comprehensive insurance is included in the price to cover events such as theft, hail damage, or low production by the solar panels.
-The insurance is carried by a special-purpose entity, sometimes the same as the subscriber organization.
+Comprehensive insurance is typically included in the price to cover events such as theft, hail damage, or low production by the solar panels.

 - What’s an O&M fund, and how does it work?

 An Operations and Maintenance fund is set aside out of funds used initially to build the project and potentially also out of revenue produced by the solar array.
 This fund helps maintain the array, as well as cover any uninsured expenses, in case there’s something not covered by the insurance policy.
 If not needed, this fund can be used eventually to purchase the array for the subscriber organization.

 - What kind of panels are used for a solar garden?
 Are they American-made?

 Any kind of panels can be used in a solar garden, including American-made and some foreign-made.
 Most commonly, silicon electric solar panels are used, though other technologies are a possibility.
 Most jobs in solar are in the area of installation rather than in manufacturing, and the Solar Gardens Institute encourages using local labor to support the local economy.

 - What’s the rate of return on a community solar investment?